 Tuscany olive oil tour in Seggiano

-Join our Tuscany olive oil tour and discover the native Tuscan olive variety of our territory: the Olivastra Seggianese.
-Stroll among the olive trees and taste the famous Seggiano olive oil PDO.
-Visit the Oil Museum with a guide and admire the largest plant in the world fed by aeroponic technology.
+Stroll among the olive trees and taste the famous Seggiano DOP olive oil.
+Visit the Olive Oil Museum with a guide and admire the largest plant in the world powered by aeroponic technology.

 What you’ll do

-- Visit the Seggiano Oil Museum with a tour guide
+- Visit the Olive Oil Museum with a guide

 Price per person: € 33

 We will take a farm walk among our tall, centuries-old olive trees.
 I will explain the fascinating history of the Seggiano olive tree, its cultivation and the methods for preserving extra virgin olive oil.
 We will taste 2 types of Seggiano DOP olive oil together.
 We will learn how to taste it and what its merits and demerits are.

 We will then continue the tour with a guided visit to the Seggiano Olive Oil Museum.
 In a 19th-century cistern, the roots of an olive tree grow freely in the void.
 The wild olive in the cistern is the largest plant in the world fed with aeroponic technology.

 |When||Everyday – duration 3 hours|